 Don’t Miss This!
 YEAH!
 TEATRO IS COMING BACK!

 Right across the street from McCaw Hall you used to be able to find one of my DON’T MISS Seattle activities, Teatro Zinzanni.
 If you told me you only had one night to splurge in Seattle, I would do Zinzanni.
 It’s a combination of Cirque de Soleil, dinner theater and the film Moulin Rouge.
 The food is a fantastic dinner designed by Tom Douglas.
 The food is GREAT!
 The entertainment is better.
 We have been seven times and will go again I am sure.
 They change their shows and menus quarterly so if you go and love it you can go back on your next visit.
-Zinzanni is closed now but will open again this fall but in Redmond (where we live) and will be WORTH THE TRIP!
+Zinzanni has reopened in the Woodinville Wine District!

 South Lake Union

 The hot new part of town in Seattle is South Lake Union.
 On the Eat page I mention some restaurants there and to be truthful beyond shopping there is not a ton to do there.
 But if you go all the way to Lake Union you will find some great boat tours including a paddle-wheeler and an old fishing ship that does “ice-cream trips” on summer Saturdays.
 There is a beautiful park and thanks to Amazon president Jeff Bezos that park houses the Museum of Science and Industry.

 We had never been there before until the summer of 2017 and we were truly impressed.
 This is where you go to find the history of Seattle in an amazing setting.
 Superb exhibits detailing not only the typical history but all parts of it, especially the cultural history.
 Go here.
 It is worth it.
 I can't wait to go back and spend a bunch of time here.